 Best things to do in San Pedro de Atacama, Chile

 Visiting the desert and deciding between all the tours in San Pedro de Atacama and nearby interests can be exhausting.
 There are so many options, that it is easy to get dizzy.
-That’s why I write this complete guide based on the trips that are made in the Atacama and San Pedro desert.
+That’s why I wrote this complete guide based on the trips that San Pedro and the Atacama desert offers.

 First, let’s look at some data: the Atacama desert covers an area of 105,000 km² and covers a large section of northern Chile, from the Arica and Parinacota region to the northern region of Coquimbo.

 San Pedro de Atacama is a charming place that looks more like a town than a city but could be considered the heart of the desert.

 Most travelers use San Pedro as a base to explore the main attractions of the desert.
 Keep in mind that distances here are large, therefore you need at least 4 days to do the most important activities.

 In San Pedro, travelers of all types are concentrated.
 Here you will find 5-star hotels, youth hostels, and cabins.
 There is everything for everyone.

 You can do a search on Booking.com.
 However, it is better to book in advance.
 San Pedro de Atacama is one of the most visited tourist spots in Chile and accommodation runs out fast, especially in high season or on important dates such as the New Year.